In-app notifications: 8 types, best practices, and examples

 TL;DR

 Your users are drowning in notifications.
 Between email, push alerts, Slack pings, and SMS, the average person is bombarded with dozens of messages every single day.
-Most of them get ignored.
-Some of them get blocked.
-And the worst ones?
-They drive people away entirely.
+Most get ignored, some get blocked, and the worst ones drive people away entirely.

 What are in-app notifications